-22.5.
+20.5.
 Hard disk

 The controller's programming is stored on an internal "hard disk".
 This window can be used to copy the programming to an SD card with which, for example, a standard setting for a specific unit type can be stored.
+The back-up can be made by pressing on the ⊝key.

-22.6.
+20.6.
 Hardware test